How To Use Watermarks To Protect Your Images And Your Brand

 What Is A Watermark, And Why You Need One

-In essence, a watermark is a simple stamp which you can add to your images.
-Usually it will be of a low opacity, making it semi-transparent, which allows the viewer to see your image in a form of preview.
+In essence, a watermark is a simple stamp that you can add to your images.
+Usually, it will be of low opacity, making it semi-transparent, which allows the viewer to see your image in a form of a preview.
 Sometimes a watermark will be subtle, almost invisible to the average viewer, yet at other times a watermark may be obtrusive, stamped across the middle of the image and taking up much of the frame.

 Let’s take a look at how to design the perfect watermark before taking a deep dive into the right tools for adding it to your images.
 Since there are a number of reasons why you might be designing a watermark for your images, we’ll look at these individually to direct your design process.